babunairofficial/javaScript/doItYourself/README.md

     Explored accessing elements by index and applying changes selectively.
 # Chapter 58: The DOM
     Learned about the Document Object Model (DOM) and how it represents the structure of an HTML page.
+# Chapter 59: The DOM - Parents and Children
+    Learned how to navigate DOM hierarchy using parent-child relationships.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!